 Whether you want to explore a fantasy or introduce sex toys, sexual experimentation in relationships is normal and healthy.
-But that doesn’t mean all your desires will align to that of your partners.
-So it’s always best to check in with your partner(s) before throwing down something a little out of your ordinary sexual ritual.
+You may decide you want to be his little princess and have him treat you like royalty, but he may not feel comfortable with this idea.
+In which case, you can come to a mutual agreement on where you want your sexual relationship to stray.
+Having fantasies doesn’t always mean mean all your desires will align to that of your partners, it’s always best to check in with your partner(s) before throwing down something a little out of your ordinary sexual ritual like this.

 Our tips to checking in with your partner exploring likes and dislikes are: